This simple recipe template produces the easiest weeknight pasta dish ever… Kitchen sink pasta is tasty and nearly foolproof!

 - ground meat — Use beef, chicken or turkey; choose your favorite!
 I just push the onion and veggie mixture out around the edges of the pan, and add the ground meat to the center, cooking and crumbling it until it’s cooked through.
 I also like to season the meat while it’s cooking with a little garlic powder, oregano, and salt & pepper for extra flavor.

 When the meat is cooked through, add the whole jar of pasta sauce.
 Crank the heat up to high until the sauce starts to bubble, then turn it down to low and simmer until the pasta is done.
-This easy weeknight meal can be made start to finish in well under 30 minutes!
+This ridiculously simple pasta recipe can be made start to finish in well under 30 minutes!

 Easy Weeknight Pasta Dish